Kiandra heritage track

 Selwyn area in Kosciuszko National Park

-Walk the short and easy Kiandra heritage track in Kosciuszko National Park for an insight into Australian gold rush history.
+Kiandra heritage walk is closed due to severe fire damage.
+This short and easy walking track in central Kosciuszko National Park offered insight into Australian gold rush history.

 - Selwyn area in Kosciuszko National Park